robclu/snowflake/README.md

-# glow
+# Glow

-Glow is Ripple's rendering engine.
-It has both real-time and offline modes.
-It supports numerous platform, and the backend uses Vulkan and/or CUDA.
+Glow is rendering engine which uses the Vulkan API.
+It is very much a work in progress, which is being developed in my spare-time.